Thai-Hoa-Nguyen/SwishScope/README.md

 - `homepage.html`: Landing page with animated welcome and search intro
 - `teams.html`: Interactive team cards with league and conference filters
 - `players.html`: Player stats dashboard with modal details and game logs
-- `analyze.html`: Team and player comparison tools with charts and predictions
+- `analyze.html`: Team and player comparison tools with charts and predictions (feature in progress)

 ---